If you’re dealing with post-partum overwhelm in your homeschool…

 I was still not coping.

-I would discover within a few weeks that antidepressants have their place.
+I would discover within a few weeks that antidepressants have their place in a post-partum world.
+(Oh I knew that in theory, I just didn’t know it personally).

 Unquestionably, there was a shift in my emotional wherewithal.
 (Gradually.
 Not immediately.)